google/reflectable.dart/reflectable/README.md

 Several parts of the library have not yet been implemented.
 In particular, the following parts are still incomplete:

+- It is not supported to use reflectable in untransformed mode (that is the mode where reflectable uses 'dart:mirrors' internally) with dart2js.
+  The reason for this is that some features in 'dart:mirrors' have not been implemented in dart2js.

 - Reflection on functions/closures.
 We do not have the required primitives to support this feature, so it is expected to remain unsupported for a while.
+  There is support for one case: When a function type is given a name with `typedef` it is possible to use that name as a type annotation, say, on a method parameter or as a return type, and then `reflectedTypeCapability` will make it possible to get a corresponding `reflectedType` and `dynamicReflectedType`.

 - Private declarations.
 There is currently almost no support for reflection on private declarations, as this would require special support from the runtime